smallka/alfred-workflows/README.md

 ### Vagrant

-Start up virtual environment and ssh in
+Start up virtual environment and ssh in.

 > The workflow list all the virtual environments created by vagrant in specified directory (~/Projects).
 The directory can be modified in Script Filter for your convenience.

-Increment search is supported by typing the name of directory, which contains the Vagrantfile, as optional argument.
+> Increment search is supported by typing the name of directory, which contains the Vagrantfile, as optional argument.